nobitlost/imp-central-api-old/README.md

 For more information see [impCentral API: Auth](https://preview-apidoc.electricimp.com/accounts.html#tag/Auth) **TODO: change the link to the final one**

 ### Classes and Methods

+This library is a JavaScript wrapper for impCentral API.

+*Accounts, Products, DeviceGroups, Devices, Deployments* classes of the library map to the corresponding groups in impCentral API.
+Interface methods of these classes mostly map one to one to the corresponding methods of impCentral API.

+The same is basically applicable to *Auth* class as well.
+But this class is enhanced to provide different ways of access token obtaining.

 ### Limitations